Usage

 orn

-to indicate whether to save the episode - Use phone teleoperation to retract the arm for avoiding potential collisions
+to indicate whether to save the episode. - Use phone teleoperation to retract the arm and avoid potential collisions.

-- Press "Reset env" to reset the arm
+- Press "Reset env" to return the arm to its starting configuration.

 Repeat this process to collect additional episodes.

-Here is a video (4x speed) showing the full process for 2 episode of the load dishwasher task, including environment resets:
+Here is a video (4x speed) showing the full data collection process for two episodes of the load dishwasher task, including episode saving and environment resets:

 Note